Colorado Wrongful Death Attorney

 What is Wrongful Death?

-When a loved one has been killed due to another party’s negligence or intentional acts, surviving family members may be eligible to file a wrongful death lawsuit.
-In order to win a wrongful death lawsuit, however, your lawyer must establish several key elements, including:
+When a loved one has been killed due to another party’s negligence or intentional acts, surviving family members may be eligible to file what is known as a wrongful death lawsuit.
+In order to win a wrongful death lawsuit, you must establish several key elements, including:

 - Breach of Duty – You must establish that the defending party owed your loved one a duty of care and breached that duty.
 Motorists, for example, owe a duty to everyone on the road to drive safely and responsibly and obey traffic laws.

-- Causation – Your lawyer must also clearly establish that the defending party’s actions directly caused your loved one’s death.
+- Causation – You must also clearly establish that the defending party’s actions directly caused your loved one’s death.
 Proving causation can be difficult in some cases, such as defective products, medical malpractice, or dangerous drugs.